northern-information/mapcorps.net/_posts/2021-06-22-1-what-is-mapcore-anyway.md

 Metaphysical, emotional, and spiritual aspects of mapcore are for another post.

-To set context, I wrote a short poem, then we'll get to the formal elements:
+To set context, I wrote a short poem, then we'll get to the observable elements:

 ```
 the mushroom grows